Lockheed (character): Secret Wars

-During the Secret Wars the X-Men, including Lockheed, are transported to an alien planet nicknamed "Battleworld".
-There Lockheed meets a green, female alien dragon, supposedly created by the Beyonder's lingering power.
-This second dragon accompanied Lockheed and his allies to Earth, but she grew to gigantic size upon arrival and rampaged across Tokyo.
-She seemingly vanished from existence when Lockheed rejected her, though she eventually resurfaced.
-In the companion series Spider-Man and the Secret Wars, it is shown that Lockheed spent some time patrolling Denver, Colorado, which had been taken to Battleworld as well, protecting its citizens from alien attack.
+During the Secret Wars storyline, Lockheed and the X Men are transported to a planet nicknamed "Battleworld".
+There, Lockheed meets a green, female alien dragon, supposedly created by the Beyonder's lingering power.
+This dragon accompanies Lockheed and his allies to Earth, but grows to a gigantic size upon arrival and rampages across Tokyo.
+She seemingly vanishes from existence when Lockheed rejects her, though she eventually resurfaces.
+In the companion series Spider-Man and the Secret Wars, it is shown that Lockheed spent some time protecting Denver, Colorado after it was taken to Battleworld.

 Excalibur

 In addition to serving with the X-Men alongside Kitty, he joins her when she co-founds the British superhero team Excalibur.
 There he would form a friendship with Widget.

 Lockheed participates in the so-called Cross-Time Caper, which involves him and his teammates leaping through dimensions on a train.
-The train itself is from an alternate universe, and it is discovered that its power source is an alternate version of Lockheed himself.
+The train itself is from an alternate universe, and it is discovered that its power source is an alternate version of Lockheed.
 The two Lockheeds become good friends, although the other Lockheed desires to stay on the train.
-Lockheed travels with the team (and their ally, Alistaire Stuart) on several adventures throughout multiple realities.
+Lockheed travels with the team and their ally, Alistaire Stuart on several adventures throughout multiple realities.
 The team also encounters a humanoid version of Lockheed.
 He and a female Nightcrawler analogue together adopt the identity of Captain Britain, protecting the citizens of a magic-heavy planet.
-Near the end of the Caper, Lockheed and the team believe Kitty to be lost in the dimensions; in reality she had been transported home far earlier than the rest of the group.
+Near the end of the Caper, Lockheed and the team believe Kitty to be lost in the dimensions; in reality she had been transported home earlier than the rest of the group.
 The intervention of Saturnyne allows the team to return home.

 Eventually, Lockheed's decision to leave with Kitty and the X-Men comes back to haunt him.
 By leaving so unexpectedly, he had abandoned his fiancée, whom he had been due to wed the following day.
 While healing from injuries gained from fighting Doctor Doom, his astral form is apprehended by the Flock and made to stand trial for treason.
 After managing to explain his motives and saving his fellows from a piloting accident, he is officially exiled from his race, but on amicable terms.